Ab Initio Calculations of the Static and Dynamic Polarizability of BaOH: Results and Discussion

 The parameter $\alpha(0)$ of the fit equation is set to $\alpha_{\text{DC}}(0)$ calculated in Section~\ref{subsec:dipmom_statpol_results}.
 For the two remaining free fitting parameters $b$ and $c$, uncertainties were assigned by combining uncertainties due to the different computational parameters, similar to the procedure employed in Section~\ref{subsec:dipmom_statpol_results}:

-\begin{itemize} \item basis cardinality uncertainty is set to half of the difference between QZ and 5Z results, \item basis augmentation uncertainty is set to the difference between doubly and singly augmented basis sets results, \item uncertainty associated with the non-linear least-squares fit, \item uncertainty associated with omitting higher-order excitations beyond perturbative triples in the CC procedure is estimated as 20\% of the triples (based on the difference between the $A^2\Pi \leftarrow X^2\Sigma$ transition energies calculated at CCSD and CCSD(T) levels of theory).
-The same uncertainty was used for both $\alpha_\parallel$ and $\alpha_\perp$ since calculating the $B^2\Sigma$ state is not possible within the same single-reference computational scheme. \end{itemize}
+\begin{itemize} \item basis set cardinality uncertainty is taken as half of the difference between 5Z and QZ results, \item basis set augmentation uncertainty is set to the difference between the doubly- and singly-augmented basis sets results, \item uncertainty associated with the non-linear least-squares fit, \item uncertainty associated with omitting higher-order excitations beyond perturbative triples in the CC procedure is estimated as 20\% of the triples (based on the difference between the $A^2\Pi \leftarrow X^2\Sigma$ transition energies calculated at CCSD and CCSD(T) levels of theory).
+The same uncertainty was assigned to both $\alpha_\parallel$ and $\alpha_\perp$ since calculating the $B^2\Sigma$ state is not possible within the same single-reference computational scheme. \end{itemize}

 The individual uncertainty sources were again combined by means of SRSS into the total uncertainties of parameters $b$ and $c$.
 These were then used to determine the uncertainty in the dynamic polarizability $\sigma_{\text{dyn}}$ at any desired frequency through standard uncertainty propagation rules.